AdobeDocs/journeys.es-ES/help/using/building-journeys/journey.md

 1. En el menú superior, haga clic en la pestaña **[!UICONTROL Home]**.

    Se muestra la lista de los viajes.
-Consulte [](../building-journeys/using-the-journey-designer.md) para obtener más información sobre la interfaz.
+Refer to [this page](../building-journeys/using-the-journey-designer.md) for more information on the interface.

    ![](../assets/journey30.png)